Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 • Add the Vegetables: Stir in the peppers and eggplant.
 Let all the ingredients cook together for 5 minutes.
 Remove from the heat, and top with lemon juice.
 Let cool.

 • Serve: Spoon the zaalouk into a shallow bowl or plate.
 Using the back of your spoon, create a well.
-Drizzle with tahini sauce into the well.
+Drizzle tahini sauce into the well.
 Top with fresh cilantro and parsley.
 Serve warm or at room temperature with pita for scooping.

 Notes